ckRobinson/multi-column-markdown/README.md

     - This fix may cause issues in other areas, will be watching this closely.
 - Fixed bug where images with custom width were not being rendered in live-preview
     - This only applies to images using the core obsidian \[\[Image|width]] syntax, any other syntax may not render properly.
+- Added option to toggle columns rendering on mobile devices (per feature request).
+    - Use the new command "Toggle Mobile Rendering - Multi-Column Markdown" to toggle between rendered and un-rendered modes.
+    - Command is available and will toggle setting on desktop but only effects mobile rendering.

 ### **0.7.3**
 - Added option to create full width single column regions.
 Use "column size: full" to enable.